Martin Nodell: Post-1950s career

 In 1950, Nodell left comics to work in advertising and later joined the Leo Burnett Agency in Chicago as an art director.
-In 1965, his design team there developed the long-running flour-company mascot the Pillsbury Doughboy.
+In 1965, Nodell's design team developed the long-running flour-company mascot the Pillsbury Doughboy.

 His only known comics work in the interim are penciling the story "The Glistening Death" in the Avon Comics one-shot City of the Living Dead (1952), reprinted two decades later in the Skywald horror-comics magazine Psycho #1 (Jan.
 1971); and "Master of the Dead" in Avon's Eerie (1951 series) #14, reprinted in Skywald's Nightmare #1 (Dec.
 1970).

 In the 1980s, Nodell submitted new work to DC, which led to his being rediscovered by comic fans.
-His first pieces included a 13-page puzzle-and-activity section in Super Friends Special #1 (1981), and drawing the Golden Age Harlequin in Who's Who: The Definitive Directory of the DC Universe #10 (Dec.
+His first pieces included drawing the Golden Age Harlequin in Who's Who: The Definitive Directory of the DC Universe #10 (Dec.
 1985).
-His final two published pieces of Green Lantern art were a one-page illustration of Golden Age Alan Scott Green Lantern in the 50th-anniversary issue Green Lantern vol. 3, #19 (Dec.
-1991) and a one-page illustration of the Alan Scott Green Lantern and Superman in the one-shot Superman: The Man of Steel Gallery #1 (Dec.
+His final two published pieces of Green Lantern art were a story starring Alan Scott and the Green Lantern Corps in the 50th-anniversary issue Green Lantern vol. 3, #19 (Dec.
+1991) and a one-page illustration of Scott and Superman in the one-shot Superman: The Man of Steel Gallery #1 (Dec.
 1995).
-At 80, Nodell penciled his final comic-book work, the whimsical, 10-page Harlan Ellison adaptation "Gnomebody", scripted by John Ostrander and Ellison and inked by Jed Hotchkiss, in Dark Horse Comics' Harlan Ellison's Dream Corridor Quarterly #1 (Aug.
+At 80, Nodell penciled his final comic-book work, the whimsical, 10-page Harlan Ellison adaptation "Gnomebody", scripted by John Ostrander and Ellison and inked by Jedediah Hotchkiss, in Dark Horse Comics' Harlan Ellison's Dream Corridor Quarterly #1 (Aug.
 1996).